ryt/activity-metrics/README.md

       - 16LSATstudy.txt
 ```

-Additionally data files can also be imported from other tracking services such as Todoist, Garmin, Apple Health, Samsung Health, Financial Services, and more.
+Additionally data can also be imported from other tracking services such as Todoist, Garmin, Apple Health, Samsung Health, Financial Services, and more.
 Data can also be read directly from the API's of those tracking services.

-**Common Categories for Analytics:**
+**Common Categories for Activity Metrics:**

 * Work
 * Finances